bentoml/rag-tutorials/01-simple-rag/README.md

         ...
 ```

-Then we define APIs that let users upload files and populate the index we set up in `__init__`.
-Each API within the BentoML Service is defined using the `@bentoml.api` decorator and turned into a HTTP endpoint:
+### APIs for document ingestion and querying

+Each functionality (uploading text, PDFs, and querying the index) is exposed as an HTTP endpoint using the `@bentoml.api` decorator.

+#### Text and PDF ingestion

+Users can upload documents either as plain text or PDFs, which are then integrated into the index.

 ```python
     ...